zocteam/zoc-bootstrap/header.md

-# bootstrap.dat files for [Dash Core](https://www.dash.org)
+# bootstrap.dat files for [01coin Core](https://01coin.io)

 ### Usage

 1. Download and extract one of the recent files linked below.
-2. Place bootstrap.dat file inside of your Dash Core folder:
+2. Place bootstrap.dat file inside of your ZeroOneCore folder:
- - Windows: %APPDATA%\DashCore\
+ - Windows: %APPDATA%\ZeroOneCore\
- - Mac OS: ~/Library/Application Support/DashCore/
+ - Mac OS: ~/Library/Application Support/ZeroOneCore/
- - Unix/Linux: ~/.dashcore/
+ - Unix/Linux: ~/.zeroonecore/
 3. Run your wallet and let it sync using bootstrap.dat
 4. Once sync is done bootstrap.dat file will be renamed to bootstrap.dat.old automagically and can be safely removed.

-_NOTE: bootstrap.dat for testnet must be placed in **testnet3** subfolder of corresponding Dash Core folder_
+_NOTE: bootstrap.dat for testnet must be placed in **testnet3** subfolder of corresponding ZeroOneCore folder_

 ### Recent files